 - Pots >> Ikea or Melissa and Doug from Amazon

-If you want to see in up close, watch this FB live I did all about Literacy Stews and how to use them in the classroom!
+If you want to see Literacy Stews up close, watch this Facebook live I did on how to use them in the classroom!

 Want to try Literacy Stews in your classroom?
 Grab them from my TPT store HERE!

-Now if you LOVE the idea of Literacy Stews you are going to bananas for Counting Stews!
-Click HERE or the photo below to read all about them!
+If you LOVE the idea of Literacy Stews, you are going to bananas for Counting Stews!
+Click HERE or on the photo below to read all about them!
 Counting stews is a FUN counting game to match all the learning themes you do all year long!

 Love these Literacy Stews?
 Pin this image!